microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_terraform_al2.md

 # Overview

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an AWS EC2 virtual machine and connect it as an Azure Arc server resource.
+The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an AWS Amazon Linux 2 virtual machine and connect it as an Azure Arc server resource.

 # Prerequisites